 Jail and Inmate Search in Wyoming

-Wyoming’s average daily inmate count in prison is 2,434.
+The state’s average daily inmate count in prison is 2,434.
 They also have 1,300 people in county jails.
 There are another 170 youths in detention centers around the state.
-Wyoming’s incarceration rate is about one-fifth less than the national average.
-47% of Wyoming’s inmates are Black, 22% are American Indian, 15% are Hispanic, and the remainder is White.
-Wyoming’s Department of Corrections is also responsible for another 4,666 people on probation and 842 on parole.
+WY’s incarceration rate is about one-fifth less than the national average.
+47% of the state’s inmates are Black, 22% are American Indian, 15% are Hispanic, and the remainder is White.
+WY’s Department of Corrections is also responsible for another 4,666 people on probation and 842 on parole.
 Their total annual budget is $292,000,000.
 WDOC is committed to safe, secure operations of their facilities along with public safety.

 Table of Contents